LocalViT: Analyzing Locality in Vision Transformers: Introduction

 Considering the merits of CNNs vs. transformers, a natural question is \textit{whether we can efficiently combine the locality of CNNs and the global connectivity of vision transformers to improve performance while not increasing model complexity.}

+This aim of this paper is aligned with other works that try to answer this interesting question, \ie taking the advantage of both convolution and transformers~\cite{guo2021cmt,liu2021transformer,yuan2021incorporating,srinivas2021bottleneck,li2021bossnas,d2021convit}.
+Differently, we provide a systematic analysis of various design choices of the locality mechanism by rigorous and controlled experiments.
+Beyond that, we try to generalize the conclusions from the ablation study to a bunch of vision transformers.
+Thus, the aim of this paper is to thoroughly investigate a single component (locality mechanism) in vision transformers.

-We try to fill the gap between CNNs and vision transformers.
-Specifically, we introduce a locality mechanism to the feed-forward network of transformers, which is inspired by examining the feed-forward network and inverted residuals~\cite{sandler2018mobilenetv2,howard2019searching}.
-The feed-forward network of transformers consists of two fully connected layers and the hidden dimension between them is expanded (usually by a factor of 4) to extract richer features.
+To conduct the investigation, we start with a mechanism that injects locality into the feed-forward network of transformers, which is inspired by examining the feed-forward network and inverted residuals~\cite{sandler2018mobilenetv2,howard2019searching}.
+The feed-forward network of transformers consists of two fully connected layers and the hidden dimension between them is expanded to extract richer features.
 Similarly, in inverted residual blocks, the hidden channel between the two $1 \times 1$ convolutions is also expanded.
 The major difference between them is the efficient depth-wise convolution in the inverted residual block.
-Such depth-wise convolution can provide precisely the mechanism for local information aggregation which is missing in the feed-forward network of vision transformers.
-In addition, depth-wise convolution is efficient in both parameters and computational complexity.

-To cope with the 2D depth-wise convolution, the image tokens of the sequence from the self-attention module must be rearranged to a 2D feature map, which is processed by the feed-forward network.
+Such convolution can provide precisely the mechanism for local information aggregation which is missing in the feed-forward network of vision transformers.
+To cope with the convolution, the image tokens of the sequence from the self-attention module must be rearranged to a 2D feature map, which is processed by the feed-forward network.
 The class token is split out and bypasses the feed-forward network.
 The derived new feature map is converted back to image tokens and concatenated with the bypassed class token.
 The concatenated sequence is processed by the next transformer layer.